OctopusDeploy/docs/docs/projects/version-control/unsupported-config-as-code-scenarios.md

 The configuration as code feature is not designed to allow two or more projects on the same space to point to the same folder.
 We've seen our users attempt to use Configuration as Code as project templating.
 This scenario is unsupported.

-While it may work for the first couple of projects, all the required scaffolding data is there; projects will have subtle differences.
+While it may work for the first couple of projects, as all the necessary scaffolding data is there because the projects will be in the same space.
+However, projects will have subtle differences.
 Those differences include:

 - Packages to deploy
 - Target roles